marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-loading-related-entities.md

 ### Turn lazy loading off for serialization

-Lazy loading and serialization don’t mix well, and if you aren’t careful you can end up querying for your entire database just because lazy loading is enabled.
+Lazy loading and serialization don?t mix well, and if you aren?t careful you can end up querying for your entire database just because lazy loading is enabled.
 Most serializers work by accessing each property on an instance of a type.
 Property access triggers lazy loading, so more entities get serialized.
 On those entities properties are accessed, and even more entities are loaded.
-It’s a good practice to turn lazy loading off before you serialize an entity.
+It?s a good practice to turn lazy loading off before you serialize an entity.
 The following sections show how to do this.

 ### Turning off lazy loading for specific navigation properties